Post Masters Adult Gerontology and Family Nurse Practitioner Certification Program

 -NUR 7070- Adv.
 Nursing Practicum III (4) cr.

-The Post - Masters Certificate Program in the Adult/Gerontology Nurse Practitioner track requires completion of 510 hours and the Family Nurse Practitioner track requires completion of 680 hours.
+The Post - Masters Certificate in Adult Gerontology Nurse Practitioner track requires completion of 510 hours and the Family Nurse Practitioner track requires completion of 680 hours.

 Students will be required to complete NUR 5081, The Role of the APN (3) credits, as an additional prerequisite if they have not completed a graduate level role course.

-Students in the certificate program will attend classes with current masters’ students.
+Students in the Post-Masters Certificate program will attend classes with current masters’ students.
 Upon completion of the required coursework, the certificate student will be eligible to sit for the national certification examination and upon passing to apply for an advanced practice nursing license in the state of New Jersey.